 The reality of what we are able to do with this history, which is so deeply disturbing, is to bring it to their attention.
-I don't think we have an easy way to track how the knowledge of this history influences their By the way, we also don't know whether teaching students microbiology influences their behavior.
+I don't think we have an easy way to track how the knowledge of this history influences their behaviors.
+By the way, we also don't know whether teaching students microbiology influences their behavior.
 We don't know whether teaching gross anatomy by using a cadaver makes them better doctors!
 We don't have the data.
 And I think we're in a similar situation here.
 Does teaching Holocaust history make people better doctors?
 I hope so.
 I hope it makes them better people, more thoughtful people.
 I hope it makes them question broad-based assumptions and shows them how to fulfill their responsibilities to the individual and larger community at the same time, in the best possible way.
 But I don't have proof.
 There is something about medical training that can inure you to human suffering.
 You have to see people suffer and move on to the next patient.
-In some cases you have to cause short-term suffering to bring about long-term healing, such as There is a risk in training people to become somewhat inured to human suffering and believing that short-term pain/long-term healing is their sole job.
+In some cases you have to cause short-term suffering to bring about long-term healing, such as surgery.
+There is a risk in training people to become somewhat inured to human suffering and believing that short-term pain/long-term healing is their sole job.
 How do we create doctors who are capable of going from one patient in great pain, someone you can't fix right away, and methodically progress to the next patient?
 How do you get physicians to the point where they maintain their ability to do the job and also retain their human compassion, empathy and the ability to form strong bonds with individual patients?
 I think that's a balancing act that many of us struggle with throughout our careers.
 I hope that teaching Holocaust history helps physicians understand the risk of turning individual human beings into numbers.
-The Holocaust shaped many issues in modern medicine rifice individual well being, whether through research or enforced vaccinations.
-You could force vaccinations on people who did not want to get them in order to protect the larger community.
-We really emphasized public health and protection of the The Holocaust demonstrated that this can be taken way too far.
-Physicians have a very important role in protecting the health of individual patients while simultaneously safeguarding the community.
-Those things were not obvious until after the Holocaust.
+Emirates' ambassador to the US, tinian Authority sent a letter to has written that annexation would the Quartet - the diplomatic groupalso destroy the relationships that Coronavirus is coming back his is Gantz's other point: The back in Israel, and he thinks the government should prioritize dealing with that first.
+In the early days of the virus, Netanyahu and his government were praised for their quick and effective guarantine shutdown. hasn't done since 2014 - if Israel drops the annexation idea.